7 Ways to Self Inspire and Be Inspiring

 5. Do inspiring things

-5. Choose an inspirational mood
+5. Choose to be an inspirational mood

 6. Be Authentic and Courageous